Talion is a finalist for Best SIEM Solution

 POLL RESULT: 44% think ransomware payments should be made illegal

 FK: The answer is a resounding “yes” from me.
 The current legal position is that making a ransom payment per se is not unlawful.
 What is unlawful is making that payment to terrorist organisations or prescribed groups in breach of international sanctions.
 As a lawyer, I find this position very troubling.
-For example, in the real world of fiat, as opposed to the digital world of cryptocurrencies, paying an organised criminal group is a money laundering offence under the Proceeds of Crime Act 2002.
+For example, in the real world of fiat, as opposed to the digital world of cryptocurrencies, paying an structured criminal group is a money laundering violation under the Proceeds of Crime Act 2002.
 But, for policy considerations, there is a reluctance to extend legislation to cyberspace.
 We need to work together to remove the stigma and secrecy attached to organisations that find themselves in this terrible predicament and have to pay the ransom behind closed doors.
 The onus is on the government to protect victims of crimes.
 Additionally, we must shift the focus from a culture of blame and negativity to a positive perspective of prevention, deterrents and protection.
 Finally, there needs to be better dialogue between the cybersecurity experts, law enforcement and the governments.

 PM: The argument that it should be illegal to pay a ransom, particularly around the moral hazard components, has been put forward, especially in the US, where there has been a spike in cybercrime activity.
-This argument is fuelled by the insurance market, though this dynamic is changing rapidly due to the heavy losses.
+This argument is driven by the insurance market, though this dynamic is changing rapidly due to the heavy losses.
 The truth is, it’s very complex and non-binary.
 There are parallels to be drawn with paying ransom to kidnappers.
 You pay the money to get your child back in one piece, hopefully, but there is no such guarantee in the cyber world.
 There are, however, negotiating strategies you can use to reduce the amount.
 Another point is that because ransomware-as-a-service has lowered the entry barrier, we see criminals who might not be very technically minded making sloppy mistakes.
 So at one end of the scale, you have highly professional groups, but at the other end, there are criminals who might not actually have your data, despite demanding a ransom.

-GO: Ransomware has evolved with monetisation – from credit cards and gift cards to cryptocurrencies.
+GO: Ransomware has evolved with commercialization – from credit cards and gift cards to cryptocurrencies.
 It is easy for criminals to leverage cryptos.
-If we take out that monetisation vector [through governments putting more legislation and regulation in place], they will be forced to move on.
+If we take out that commercialization vector [through governments putting more legislation and regulation in place], they will be forced to move on.
 Interestingly we see nation-state involvement in ransomware and, according to a Microsoft report from last year, North Korea is one of the key players.

 POLL RESULT: 88% of people think governments should be doing more to support UK businesses